downshift-js/downshift/README.md

 This function is called anytime the internal state changes.
-This can be useful if you're using downshift as a "controlled" component, where you manage some or all of the state (e.g. isOpen, selectedItem, highlightedIndex, etc) and then pass it as props, rather than letting downshift control all its state itself.
+This can be useful if you're using downshift as a "controlled" component, where you manage some or all of the state (e.g., isOpen, selectedItem, highlightedIndex, etc) and then pass it as props, rather than letting downshift control all its state itself.
 The parameters both take the shape of internal state (`{highlightedIndex: number, inputValue: string, isOpen: boolean, selectedItem: any}`)